-The flu vaccine gives between 50 and 60 per cent protection in adults aged 18-65 years against viruses that are a close match to the vaccine.
+The flu vaccine gives between 70% and 80% protection against viruses that are a close match to the vaccine.
 There are many other viruses around every winter that cause flu-like symptoms, but these are usually not as serious as flu.